Nishat-64bit/-ChattingApp2.0-/README.md

 - form validation with 2.password (kew jate weak password na dei )
 - very important password ==>
 - regex  = /^(?=.*[A-Z])(?=.*[a-z])(?=.*\d)(?=.*[@$!%*?&.\-+*/])[A-Za-z\d@$!%*?&.\-+*/]{8,}$/  copy
+- after succesfully registration delete data from state and input field
+- loader and its functionality
+- sent verification email using firebase
+- sent alert using toastify

 And Stay with me , Many thing will coming .
 This is a Big Project . 👁️ Keep Watching 👁️.